Drum roll please…

 At the beginning of each month, we will profile the ten articles from the previous month that generated the most traffic to Human-Centered Change & Innovation.
 Did your favorite make the cut?

-- Artificial Innovation — by Braden Kelley
+- Benchmarking Innovation Performance — by Noel Sobelman

-- Dynamic Thinking — by Mike Shipulski
+- Change Behavior to Change Culture — by Mike Shipulski

 If you’re not familiar with Human-Centered Change & Innovation, we publish 4-7 new articles every week built around innovation and transformation insights from our roster of contributing authors and ad hoc submissions from community members.
 Get the articles right in your Facebook, Twitter or Linkedin feeds too!